asoa/rasa_chatbot/data/nlu.md

 - For a few days
 - for a few weeks
 - for the past 2 days
+- for a long time
+- for about a week

 ## intent:onset_quick
 - last 24 hours